 - store the new dataset in addition to previous versions

-The NGDC will accept data according to NERC data policy and the NERC data value checklist or NGDC data value checklist, depending on which is most appropriate. will also ensure that the data meets the NGDC collection policy.
+NGDC will accept data according to NERC data policy and the NERC/UKRI or NGDC data value checklist, depending on which is most appropriate.
+It will also ensure that the data meets the NGDC collection policy.

-The following good practice, adopted across all the NERC environmental data centres, must be met for a dataset to be accepted.
+The following good practice, adopted across all the NERC/UKRI environmental data centres, must be met for a dataset to be accepted.

 The technical experts in the NGDC are responsible for ensuring that the dataset meets the required level of technical quality before a DOI can be issued to it.